 Delhi is a real surprise.
 It is relatively clean, ordered, good roads and traffic lights and plenty of western food available if you get sick of Indian.
 It is also a major air cargo centre.
 We had read on the internet that Aeroflot will fly your bike uncrated to Bangkok for about US$160.
 Unfortunately, they have tripled their rate since, so it no longer realistic, and Kathmandu is the better option via Thai Air.
 More on this in the Nepal page.
 The only way to SE Asia overland from India is via China.
-I was unable to get the bike into China without a guide at US$150 a day.
-Apart from the exorbitant cost, I wouldn’t travel in China with a guide at any price.
+I was unable to get the bike into China without a ‘guide’ at US$150 a day and you go where they say and stay where they say, including inflated foreigner prices for meals and accomodation.
+Apart from the exorbitant cost, I wouldn’t travel anywhere with a guide at any price.

 Not far from Delhi is Agra, a sprawling dusty polluted city that is also the home of the Taj Mahal, and other attractions such as the Red Fort.

-0080.
-You will have to have travelled in Pakistan and India to appreciate this sign.
+You would have to have travelled in Pakistan and India to appreciate this sign.
 It says HORN PROHIBITED.
 This is at the Taj Mahal, but I wish they would post them on every street corner of every town in the country.
-It can become really annoying at times when particularly the trucks and busses sound their incredibly loud musical horns, often for now other reason than to show off.
+It can become really annoying at times when particularly the trucks and buses sound their incredibly loud musical horns, often for now other reason than to show off.
 Rome has nothing on this place.

-0084.
 I’m sure I don’t have to tell you what this is.
 The incomparable Taj Mahal.
 Remarkable for its’ elegant simplicity, and the fact that it was built out of a mans love of his wife who died in childbirth.
-P9220084.jpg (33732 bytes)

 After our little disappointment of not being able to get into the park, we decided to head for the western border crossing of Nepal.
 There are similar National parks there too.

-0102. the township of Nainital in the mountains, built on a small lake.
+The township of Nainital in the mountains, built on a small lake.
 It was only about 30km off our route to Nepal, but it took 45 minutes to get there, and 45 to get back.
 Cuan and I were riding as hard as we dared, and we were having a ball.
 The road is very tight, and a lot of fun except for the frequent water streams across the road in the middle of a corner.
-P9240102.jpg (36886 bytes)